junyanz/iGAN/README.md

 <img src='pics/demo_teaser.jpg' width=800>

 Given a few user strokes, our system could produce photo-realistic samples that best satisfy the user edits at real-time.
-Our system is based on deep generative models such as Generative Adversarial Networks ([GAN](https://arxiv.org/abs/1406.2661)).
-The system serves the following two main purposes:
+Our system is based on deep generative models such as Generative Adversarial Networks ([GAN](https://arxiv.org/abs/1406.2661)) and [DCGAN](https://github.com/Newmu/dcgan_code).
+The system serves the following two purposes:
-* An intelligent drawing interface for automatically generating images inspired by the color and shape of the digital brush strokes.
+* An intelligent drawing interface for automatically generating images inspired by the color and shape of the brush strokes.
 * An interactive visual debugging tool for understanding and visualizing deep generative models.
-By interacting with the  generative model, a developer can understand which kinds of stuff the model can produce, as well as the limitation of the model.
+By interacting with the  generative model, a developer can understand what visual content the model can produce, as well as the limitation of the model.

 We are working on supporting more generative models (e.g. variational autoencoder) and more deep learning frameworks (e.g. Tensorflow).
 Please cite our paper if you find this code useful in your research.

 ## Getting started
 * Install the python libraries.
-(See `Requirements`)
+(See `Requirements`).
 * Download the code from the GitHub.
 ```bash
 git clone https://github.com/junyanz/iGAN
 cd iGAN
 ```
 * Download the pre-trained GAN models (See `Pre-trained models`).
-* Run the code (Please do include the `THEANO_FLAGS`):
+* Run the code (Please do include the `THEANO_FLAGS`).
 ``` bash
 THEANO_FLAGS='device=gpu0, floatX=float32, nvcc.fastmath=True' python iGAN_main.py --model_name outdoor_64 --model_type dcgan_theano
 ```